 Even though this is Captain Potts’ tomb, it is inhabited by Timothy and Elisa Cutler (nee.
 Elizabeth Milford).

 Cutler was the 3rd Rector of Yale University, the 1st Rector of Christ Church, and one of the only early Americans to be venerated.
-As such, it seems only fitting that he and his wife be buried in a tomb directly under the alter.
+As such, it seems only fitting that he and his wife be buried in a tomb directly under the altar.

 It’s likely that Cotton Mather and Timothy Cutler knew each other, Boston was too small of a place for two influential, religious, Yale men to ignore each other.
-But their religious and political views differed and Cutler would have found himself at odds with the staunch puritan.
+But their religious and political views differed and Cutler would have found himself at odds with the staunch Puritan.